 Strategy 1: Problem-Solving Before Instruction (PS-I)

 The teacher says, "I want you to try and figure out a way to measure which area is the most crowded.
 I haven't shown you the formula yet, so I want to see how you would invent your own way to show crowdedness."
-Pupils might draw dots, use ratios, or create their own scoring systems.
+Learners might draw dots, use ratios, or create their own scoring systems.
 This process activates their prior knowledge of space and numbers.
-When the teacher later introduces the standard formula for population density, pupils immediately see how it improves upon or confirms their own messy attempts.
+When the teacher later introduces the standard formula for population density, learners immediately see how it improves upon or confirms their own messy attempts.

 Strategy 2: Canonical and Non-Canonical Solutions